wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 ## Setting Up Sampling in Your Code

-You can set up sampling strategies in application code that is built with the Wavefront OpenTracing SDK, or with any Wavefront observability SDK that depends on the Wavefront OpenTracing SDK.
+You can set up sampling strategies in application code that is built with one of the following [Wavefront observability SDKs](wavefront_sdks.html):

+* The Wavefront OpenTracing SDK
+* Any Wavefront observability SDK that depends on the Wavefront OpenTracing SDK

-You set up a sampling strategy by configuring a WavefrontTracer with a Sampler object.
+You set up a sampling strategy by configuring a Wavefront Tracer with a Sampler object.
 You create one Sampler for each sampling strategy.
 See the README file for the Wavefront observability SDK you are using.

 <!---